suyinwb/kickstarter-analysis/README.md

 The same dataset from her first analysis which is the dataset from 2009 to 2017, will be used for this second analysis.

 ### Purpose
-Louise will like to know how to different campaigns fared in relation to their launch dates and their funding goals.
+Louise will like to know how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges